Ultrasound - Obstetric

-What is Obstetric Ultrasound Imaging?
+What is Obstetrical Ultrasound Imaging?

-During an obstetrical ultrasound the examiner may evaluate blood flow in the umbilical cord or may in some cases assess blood flow in the fetus or placenta.
+During an obstetrical ultrasound the examiner may evaluate blood flow in the umbilical cord or may, in some cases, assess blood flow in the fetus or placenta.

 What are some common uses of the procedure?